 Interested in donating gift cards?
 Please consider purchasing gift cards from our Soroptimist Club’s SCRIP fundraising program.
-Call or email us for more info at 760-683-9427 or email@example.com.
+Pickup or delivery available.
+Order gift cards from our club by registering and ordering online at shopwithscrip.com using our club’s Enrollment Code: BC2862E5961.
+QUESTIONS?
+Call or email us at 760-683-9427 or firstname.lastname@example.org.

 Another thing they all agreed on: they are all exhausted, staff and clients alike.
 At the top of Susan Johnson’s wish list was “self-care for staff.”
 The COVID-19 pandemic has been tough, she said.
 “Because of the Covid measures, we’ve been really spread thin.
 For the women it would be nice if somebody has some sort of Big Bear cabin or Julian little space that they’d be willing to allow us to use for a weekend retreat for either staff or for the residents…that would be lovely,” she said.

 “The pandemic has taken a toll on all of us,” agreed Haupt.
 “We had to shift in the way we are providing services, and while we do still have in-person services, we have also had to be selective in protecting our clients and protecting our staff.
 We had to shift gears.
 How do we provide basic needs to everybody and make sure that we’re keeping everybody safe?
 So for the basic needs, that meant that we were picking up and doing a drop-off on doorstep and then giving clients a text or call when we get there so that we can do the exchange, wave to them through the window.”